+49

+50

+51 52

+53

+54

+55

+56 57

+58 59

+60

+61

+62

+63

+64

+65

+66

+67

+68 69

+70

+71

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-To learn from experience, agencies should seek methods that allow them to draw valid inferences about whether a particular regulatory intervention causes (or will cause) improvements in the desired outcomes.
-Concern about the validity of such causal inferences generally takes two forms.
-The first of these-external validity-refers to the extent to which the inferences from a study situated within a particular time period or setting can apply to other time periods or settings.
+generally takes two forms.
+The first of these-external validity-refers to the extent to which the inferences from a study situated within a particular time period or setting can apply to other time periods and settings.
 In other words, an agency should consider to what extent the results of a study focused on entities or individuals in one period or setting are generalizable to entities or individuals in other times or settings.
 The second type of validity-internal validity-refers to the extent to which the outcomes observed in a study can be said to have been caused by the intervention rather than by potential confounders.
 In other words, an agency should consider whether what might appear to be a relationship between a regulation and changes in outcomes truly derives from the regulation.
 For example, if a study shows that accidents from a particular industrial process have declined following the adoption of a regulation intended to reduce those accidents, concern about internal validity would lead agency officials to consider the possibility that the observed decline might have arisen from market or technological factors that led to changes in the relevant industrial processes around the same time as the regulation but which came about for reasons entirely unrelated to the regulation.
 An agency may wish to learn whether the observed decline came from the regulation or from other factors so as to know whether to redesign the regulation if further improvements are warranted.

+To isolate the true effects of a regulation on relevant outcomes, such as risk reduction, agencies have two main analytical approaches available to them:can use randomized approaches and observational approaches.
+Both of these approaches have advantages and disadvantages, and choosing between them will depend on a variety of contextual factors.

+Randomized approaches promise to generate results with a high level of internal validity because, by making a random assignment of individuals or entities subject to a regulatory intervention, any other factors that might lead to changes in the relevant outcomes should be distributed randomly between the group subject to the regulatory intervention and the comparison group.
+Of course, randomized methods can also have their limitations.
+There is

+Commented [CA4]: Proposed Amendment from Council 1

-&lt;sup>8 In this context, "confounders" refer to changes in outcomes that may appear to have been caused by the regulation but are actually caused by other factors.
+&lt;sup>10 In this context, "confounders" refer to changes in outcomes that may appear to have been caused by the regulation but are actually caused by other factors.
 See Coglianese, Measuring Regulatory Performance, supra note 7 and accompanying text.